-- 4.5 - Describe any potential hazards associated with the resources and method of work.
+- 4.6 - Describe any potential hazards associated with the resources and methods of work.

-- 4.6 - Describe how to calculate quantity, length, area and wastage associated with the method/procedure to erect precast concrete cladding units.
+- 4.7 - Describe how to calculate quantity, length, area and wastage associated with the method and procedure to erect precast concrete cladding units.

 - 5.1 - Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.

-- 5.2 - Minimise damage and maintain a clean work space.
+- 5.2 - Maintain a clear and tidy work space.

-- 5.3 - Dispose of waste in accordance with legislation.
+- 5.3 - Dispose of waste in accordance with current legislation.

 - 5.4 - Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.